-Argentina produces 178.94 millions tons of CO2 per year.
+Argentina produces 178.94 million tons of CO2 per year.
 Luckily, carbon represents only 1% of the energy used in the country.
-However, we do not have a great global ranking according to the 2021 Climate transparency Record so we have a long way to go!
+However, we do not have a great global ranking according to the 2021 Climate transparency Record, so this means we have a long way to go!

-Argentina had 11.504 deforestation alerts in 2020; 78% were caused by fire.
-SAT is a national-designed satelital tool to keep trace of Argentina’s woods’ conservation status.
+Argentina had 11,504 deforestation alerts in 2020; 78% were caused by fires.
+SAT is a nationally-designed satellite tool to keep track of Argentina’s woods’ conservation status.

 Let's keep together & connected through our social media channels: